nathan-b/rmse/README.md

 # RPGMaker Save Editor

 This is a tool for editing RPGMaker save files.
-It currently supports save files written by RPG Maker MZ (.rmmzsave), but support for other versions of RPGMaker is planned for the future.
+It should support save files written by both RPG Maker MV and MZ.
+Support for older versions is not planned.

 It uses Node.js for the backend and Electron for the GUI, which means you can interact with it using `npm`.